jpmckinney/tf-idf-similarity/README.md

 ### Term frequencies

-The [vss](https://github.com/mkdynamic/vss) gem does not normalize the frequency of a term in a document; this occurs frequently in the academic literature, but only to demonstrate why normalization is important.
-The [tf_idf](https://github.com/reddavis/TF-IDF) and similarity gems normalize the frequency of a term in a document to the number of terms in that document, which never occurs in the literature.
-The [tf-idf](https://github.com/mchung/tf-idf) gem normalizes the frequency of a term in a document to the number of *unique* terms in that document, which never occurs in the literature.
+* The [vss](https://github.com/mkdynamic/vss) gem does not normalize the frequency of a term in a document; this occurs frequently in the academic literature, but only to demonstrate why normalization is important.
+* The [tf_idf](https://github.com/reddavis/TF-IDF) and similarity gems normalize the frequency of a term in a document to the number of terms in that document, which never occurs in the literature.
+* The [tf-idf](https://github.com/mchung/tf-idf) gem normalizes the frequency of a term in a document to the number of *unique* terms in that document, which never occurs in the literature.

 ### Document frequencies

-The vss gem does not normalize the inverse document frequency.
-The treat, tf_idf, tf-idf and similarity gems use variants of the typical inverse document frequency formula.
+* The vss gem does not normalize the inverse document frequency.
+* The treat, tf_idf, tf-idf and similarity gems use variants of the typical inverse document frequency formula.

 ### Normalization

-The treat, tf_idf, tf-idf, rsemantic and vss gems have no normalization component.
+* The treat, tf_idf, tf-idf, rsemantic and vss gems have no normalization component.

 ## Additional adapters

 Adapters for the following projects were also considered:

 * [Ruby-LAPACK](http://ruby.gfd-dennou.org/products/ruby-lapack/) is a very thin wrapper around LAPACK, which has an opaque Fortran-style naming scheme.
-* [Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) give access to LAPACK from Ruby, but are old and unavailable as gems.
+* [Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) give access to LAPACK from Ruby but are old and unavailable as gems.

 ## Reference